CARI/A&S Diversity Committee/ORED Joint Pilot for Arts Research

 CARI, the A&S Diversity Committee, and ORED are providing a funding pool of $15,000 and expect to make 1-3 awards.
 Funding will be considered for a wide range of expenses, including travel, equipment, supplies, or a course release (if available).
 Proposed work should be completed within a 24-month period with a start date of August 1, 2023.

-Priority will be given to proposals that clearly demonstrate the integration of disciplines to create new modes of exploration in which all project partners are actively engaged and will make meaningful contributions to the project.
-Proposals that investigate the role of the arts in issues involving student success, retention and graduation, teaching and learning, arts education pedagogies, and community engagement in PK-12, post-secondary, or informal educational settings are encouraged, as are proposals that investigate problems in the arts through theoretical and methodological lenses from education.
+Priority will be given to proposals that clearly demonstrate the integration of disciplines to create innovative processes and discover new modes of inquiry.
 Special consideration will be given to projects that could result in future federal or foundation research grant submissions.

-A JPAR review committee, consisting of UA arts faculty, UA education faculty, representatives of CARI and ORED, and additional ad hoc reviewers as needed in the specific content areas of the application, will focus heavily on the expertise of the individual investigators, the depth of the proposed collaboration, and the potential impact of the research plan.
+A JPAR review committee, consisting of A&S Diversity committee members, UA arts faculty, CARI staff, and additional ad hoc reviewers as needed in the specific content areas of the application, will focus heavily on the expertise of the individual investigators, the depth of the proposed collaboration, and the potential impact of the research plan.